freenas/freenas-docs/userguide/network.rst

 lagg, use :guilabel:`Edit Members` to set the MTU for each parent interface.

+If the MTU settings on the lagg member interfaces are not identical, the smallest value is used for the MTU of the entire lagg.

 .. note:: A reboot is required after changing the MTU to create a jumbo frame lagg.